 You will be told that t he Patriot Act required them to have you fill out a credit report, even though you have arranged your own financing.
 This is a lie.
 The Patriot Act requires banks to see your identification when you open an account.
 The dealer is not a bank and you are not opening an account.
 They want this information to see if they can get you to finance through them, anyway.

-Our Related Links Send Site To A Friend Go To The Site Map Send Us Your Comments Link To This Site
+Our Related Links Send Site To A Friend Go To The Site Map Send Us Your Comments Link To This Site Tell Us About A Broken Link Contact Us

 B7